76Trystan/resilient-agent-workflow/README.md

 - History is preserved and auditable
 - State transitions are explicit and traceable

-### Trigger-Based Agent Invocation
+### Trigger-Based Agent Invocation (Currently Limited)
-Agents only activate when needed:
+Agents activate for specific failure scenarios:

-- Continuous state validation
-- Automatic anomaly detection
+- Currently supports kettleCups corruption detection (2 triggers defined)
-- Recovery without manual intervention
-- Audit trail of all corrections
+- Triggers only evaluate on kettleTurnOn activity
+- Not generalized for arbitrary state anomalies

 ### LLM-Powered Recovery
 Recovery decisions are intelligent: